 African-American Congressmen Will Skip Mississippi Civil Rights Event To Avoid Trump

-Two Democratic representatives, John Lewis and Bennie Thompson, say they will not attend the long-awaited opening on Saturday of two museums dedicated to Mississippi's history and civil-rights struggle because of the planned appearance of President Trump.
+Two Democratic representatives, John Lewis and Bennie Thompson, say they will not attend the long-awaited opening on Saturday of two museums dedicated to Mississippi's history and civil rights struggle because of the planned appearance of President Trump.

-Lewis is a Georgia Democrat and icon of the civil-rights campaign.
+Lewis is a Georgia Democrat and icon of the civil rights campaign.
 Thompson is Mississippi's only Democratic congressman.
 In a joint statement, they said they made their decision "after careful consideration and conversations with church leaders, elected officials, civil rights activists" and many others.

 "President Trump's attendance and his hurtful policies are an insult to the people portrayed in this civil rights museum.
 The struggles represented in this museum exemplify the truth of what really happened in Mississippi.
 President Trump's disparaging comments about women, the disabled, immigrants, and National Football League players disrespect the efforts of Fannie Lou Hamer, Aaron Henry, Medgar Evers, Robert Clark, James Chaney, Andrew Goodman, Michael Schwerner, and countless others who have given their all for Mississippi to be a better place."